lovingmytummy/lovingmytummy.github.io/content/recipe/broccoli_curry/index.md

 2. **Add the walnuts:** Sprinkle the chopped walnuts over the curry and stir lightly to incorporate.
 3. **Serve:** Serve hot with steamed rice, naan bread, or as a standalone dish.

+## Tips
+- For extra flavor, toast the walnuts lightly before adding them to the curry.
+- You can add a splash of coconut milk or cream for a richer sauce.
+- Garnish with fresh cilantro or a squeeze of lemon juice for added freshness.

 ---